Caleb1128/College-Projects/README.md

 # College-Projects
-These are the projects I have done in college.
+These are some of the projects I have built in my first year of college.
++ Rock, Paper, Scissors Game.
++ Student Manager
++ Login Feature